HaveYouTall/valgrind-dev/README.md

   3. Continue with the following instructions...

-To install from a tar.bz2 distribution:
+To install from a tar.bz2 distribution: (Or clone this modified repository.)

   4. Run ./configure, with some options if you wish.
 The only interesting one is the usual --prefix=/where/you/want/it/installed.